 So here’s some ways to get everyone engaged, whether it’s the competitive types, the people who love to laugh, if your kids want some autonomy or achievement, or even if doing it with others will motivate you.

 Every young person needs the self-belief and the opportunity to thrive.
 We at Burn Bright really believe in the power of leadership, wellbeing and the potential of young people to transform the world.

 Our online digital courses gives your young person the chance to continue developing in their leadership or wellbeing abilities.

-Burn Bright exists to empower Australia’s young people to become active participants and community leaders, equipping them with self-belief, confidence, and a positive vision for the future.
+Burn Bright exists to empower New Zealand’s young people to become active participants and community leaders, equipping them with self-belief, confidence, and a positive vision for the future.
 We help young people to look after their mental health and wellbeing in a proactive and preventative way.
 We do this through a range of positive evidence-based strategies that help young people to take charge of their lives.

 We have plenty of resources for young people to use at home that don’t require your young person to be at school.

 I found Burn Bright in the midst of studying civil engineering at the University of Wollongong, just as I wanted a richer, deeper, more full experience of life.

 Through Burn Bright, I have met many students and volunteers who are all seeking to find their place in the world.
 When we come together at NLC or SLC, no matter our age, we begin on the same page, of wanting to do good for ourselves, our community, and the world.
 And then we are thrown into a program that brings us closer to each other, our purpose, and how to bring forth this impact.
 It’s like having your cake and eating it too.